Updated July 5, 2026

 What Homeowners Insurance Covers

 Homeowners insurance coverage in District of Columbia generally centers on six parts: dwelling, personal property, liability, additional living expenses, other structures, and medical payments.
-Dwelling coverage is the core protection for the house itself, and in DC it should be set against local reconstruction costs rather than market value, because the average dwelling coverage level in the data is $544,000 while median home value is $680,000.
+Dwelling coverage is the core protection for the house itself, and in DC it should be set against local reconstruction costs rather than market value, because median home value is high.
 That gap matters in a market with a reconstruction cost index of 142 and a high impact from the age and condition of the dwelling.
 Personal property coverage helps replace belongings after fire, theft, or wind damage, which is relevant in a city with a property crime rate of 4,120 and increasing robbery and motor vehicle theft trends.
 Liability coverage helps if someone is injured on your property, and additional living expenses coverage can help if you need temporary housing after a covered loss.
 Standard policies in the District exclude flood damage, so flood insurance must be purchased separately through NFIP or a private flood insurer.
 Wind or hurricane deductibles may also apply separately in coastal areas of the District, so the deductible structure should be reviewed before binding.
 Because the market is regulated by the DC Department of Insurance, Securities and Banking, policy language and endorsements can vary by carrier, so it is important to confirm what your specific form includes rather than assuming every policy responds the same way.

 Coverage Included